MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 docker run -it -p 80:80 microsoft/iis cmd
 ```

+After the download, the container will start, and a shell session will be started.

 Next, a modification will be made to container.
 Run the following command to remove the IIS splash screen.

 ```none